TimonCantCode/yolov7__train_mod/README.md

 The changes in the script, let the train run **automatically** resume itself if running out of memory.

-## The following will show the part which was modified and I highlighted the added code
+## The following will show the part which has been modified

 ```
     # Start training